CoreText/Npp-Autocomplete-Normalizer/README.md

 The generated XML file location is `dist/php.xml`

+## Bonus Feature

-You can find dummy example parser on how to get keywords from official WP documentation - just run `php run.php` to download
+You can find dummy example parser (`parsers/wp_parse_docs.php`) on how to get keywords from official WP documentation - just run `php run.php` to download